ece-231l-fall-2019/week-3-binary-search-SteelMatrix/results.md

 | Binary Search (no pointers) | 237 | 0.0008422 |
 | Binary Search (with pointers) | 237 | 0.0005028 |

 A consistent trend in the results shows that the functions that used pointers were significantly faster than those that didn't.
 This is because in the functions without pointers, the function has to make a copy of the parameters in order to manipulate them.
-The pointers are faster because, instead of having the program make a copy of each parameter, it references the parameters address.
-When the value needs to be edited, it just changes the value at the address, instead of recreating the variable and changing it.
+The pointers are faster because, instead of having the program make a copy of each parameter, it references the parameter's address.
+When the value needs to be edited, it just changes the value that is stored at the address, instead of copying the parameter and changing it.

 The fastest results came from the program compiled with optimizations.
 The optimizations rearranges and executes the program in a fashion that makes more logical sense to the computer.
 This allows the computer to calculate values faster.

 The slowest results came from the program compiled with debug symbols.
 The debug symbols allow the user to see exactly how the program executes.
 This slows down execution because it is providing a way for the user to see if anything is wrong during execution.